-This week at Citrus Connect has been a diary full on quarterly reviews, including our Founder!
-We think to work as an effective team, honesty and openness is key.
+This week at Citrus Connect has been a diary full of quarterly reviews, including our Founder!
+We think to work as an effective team, honesty and openness are key.
 That’s why everyone gets constructive feedback on their work, no matter their position.
-Watch the video to find out how powerful that can be as a leader!

 So, How do you prepare for your quarterly review?

 1. DO YOUR HOMEWORK Request your role’s most current job description and goals, including your KPI’s – this includes competencies and development plans set out for you at your last review.
 Use this as a foundation for preparing details on your wins, strengths, and areas for development Gather any regular reports you’ve created (e.g. weekly reports, monthly highlights, project status reports).
 They’ll help you recall performance highlights and milestones, as well as any challenges.

 2. REVIEW YOUR PERFORMANCE JOURNAL NOTES If you don’t keep a performance journal, start today.
 Keeping a record of your activities, accomplishments, successes, and challenges as they happen, including dates – helps you capture details while they’re fresh in your mind.
 Having all this detail at hand will help both you and your manager get a broader, more objective view of your performance over the entire period, and avoid being biased by recent events.
 It will also make your preparation for your next performance appraisal faster and easier.